cysouw/diathesis/text/c05_preverbs.md

 d.
 Ich verstecke das Geschenk.
 :::

-The diathesis is quite widespread with other resultative constructions [@Next].
+The diathesis is quite widespread with other resultative constructions [@next].

 :::ex
 a.
 Der Wind weht hart.